DeepSeek's Chinese New Year's Surprise: China Can Innovate

-"SHOCKED, AMAZED, ROUT, CRASH, SPUTNICK MOMENT"
+"SHOCKED, AMAZED, STUNNED, SURPRISE, SPUTNICK MOMENT"

 For the American side, which is justifiably proud of its AI advances, DeepSeek shows that the race for “AI Supremacy” is not as one-sided as it once believed.